User Terms and Conditions

 4. Using OpenSolar

 As a User, you may communicate with and share information with other Users of the OpenSolar Site.
-You control how you share your information and communicate with other Users, and we will not be responsible for the content of any such communications or transmissions.
+You control how you share your information and communicate with other Users and OpenSolar shall facilitate the sharing of such information and communications but shall not be responsible for the content of any such communications or transmissions.

 While using the OpenSolar Site, you will not attempt to or otherwise do any of the following: